johnsonr/dependency-cruiser/README.md

-# spring-format
+# dependency-cruiser

-This library adds dependency graphs to your Node repos by wrapping [dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser).
+This library adds dependency graphs to your Node repos by wrapping [dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser) in a Docker container.

 ## Development